akshayayadav/genefamily-domain-composition-tool/README.md

 ## Tool for analyzing Pfam-domain compositions of gene families
 This tool assigns Pfam-domains to families of protein sequences.
 The domains are reported in order of their starting positions in the sequence.
-Domain compositions of each given family is summarised in terms of percentage of sequences containing the domains found in the corresponding family and average jaccard score calculated from all the pair-wise domain sequences in the family.
+Domain compositions of each given family is summarised in terms of percentage of sequences containing the domains found in the corresponding family and average jaccard score calculated from all the pair-wise jaccard scores calculated using domain sequences from the family.

 #### Requirments
 * UNIX based OS